Disney Cruise Advice: Tips & Tricks Onboard the Ship

 - Beach towels – They are provided when you get off the ship on beach days.

 - Power/outlet strip – These are not allowed on the ship.
 MouseSavers.com reader Christina N reports: “… they confiscated these from my bag and from others.
 They do not allow them as it blows circuits in the room.”
-You’ll just have to swap your items out between the existing outlets.
+Technically, they only ban extension cords, and power strips with surge protectors, but in practice people have reported having just about any kind of multi-outlet strip or adapter confiscated, because the people doing the screening don’t want to figure out whether your power strip is one of the “bad” ones.
 One thing not many people know is that there’s an open outlet behind the TV in most cabins.
 The TVs are on a pivoting arm, so it’s easy to pull them out and expose the spare plug.
-Note that many smartphones and smaller tablets can be charged through a USB cable connected to a laptop, so if you take a USB cable you’ll only need one outlet, to plug in the laptop.
+Many smartphones and smaller tablets can be charged through a USB cable connected to a laptop, so if you take a USB cable you’ll only need one outlet, to plug in the laptop.
 Or you might want to pack a multi-USB charger like the ones mentioned above.

 - Extension cords – the only extension cords allowed on the ship are ones you can borrow from Guest Services ($50 deposit required; refunded when you return the cord).
 There are a limited number and availability is first-come, first-served.
 If you need one for a CPAP or other medical device, one will be made available, but all of the ships now have a plug next to the bed, so you shouldn’t need an extension for a CPAP.